Zywave/booster/src/_areas/design-system/visuals/iconography.md

 #### **Clarity over consistency**

-the guides are flexible when necessary to best represent the metaphor or parts of it.
+The guides are flexible when necessary to best represent the metaphor or parts of it.
+Use your best judgement as a designer.

 #### **Style**